 African swallowtail: A very dangerous butterfly

 What’s most unusual about the giant African swallowtail butterfly isn’t its large size—it’s the most poisonous butterfly in the world!

 The poison is strong enough to kill a hippopotamus!
 In Somalia, tribal hunters used this substance to poison hunting arrows.
 When this beautiful butterfly feels threatened, it lets out a terrible-smelling spray.

 Gold-banded forester: A butterfly with a long life

 Unlike most butterflies that rest with their wings folded back, the South African gold-banded forester butterfly rests with its wings open.

 It lives in dense tropical forests and feeds on rotting fruit and tree sap.
 Scientists believe this diet may contribute to the butterfly’s long life: while many butterflies live only a few weeks, the gold-banded forester can live for seven months!

 Cairns birdwing: Largest butterfly in Australia

 The Cairns birdwing male butterfly is very colorful with splashes of green on its wings.
 The female, while less colorful, is larger than the male.

 This colorful butterfly is the largest in Australia.
-It is also very popular but often lays its eggs on a plant poisonous to caterpillars: Dutchman’s pipe.
-That habit hasn’t stopped it from becoming one of the most common on the island continent.
+It often lays its eggs on a plant poisonous to caterpillars: Dutchman’s pipe.
+However, that habit hasn’t stopped it from becoming one of the most common on the island continent.